India’s prime minister announces huge virus relief package

 “The package’s main aim is to build a self-reliant India,” Modi said in a televised speech, adding that it will help the country compete globally.

 India entered its sixth week of a stringent nationwide lockdown on Tuesday, pushing an economy already enfeebled before the pandemic to the brink of collapse.
+Modi said the details of the package would be disclosed in coming days.

 The lockdown that began March 25 sent an exodus of workers from its huge informal sector fleeing the cities to their ancestral homes in the countryside.
 Economists say unemployment reached 24.7% this week.